 This was probably the most challenging phase as people got used to new working conditions.
-However, there was also a lot of empathy between leader and workers.
+However, there was also a lot of empathy between leaders and workers.
 And the sentiment of all being “in it together” helped empowered people to achieve miracles.

 Those first few weeks might have felt unnatural, but businesses were forced to move closer to their customers.
-As such, it became a great opportunity to start transforming customer experience.
+As such, it became a great opportunity to start transforming the customer experience.